neptune-ai/docs/docs/learn-about-neptune/nql.rst

     field-name OPERATOR value

-2. A search term consisting of a single string value:
+2. A search term consisting of a single string value (few words in quotes are considered single string):

 .. code-block:: mysql